rinusser/CodeSnifferUtils/FEATURES.md

       asdf(1 , 2);      //OK by default, invalid if includeFunctionCallCommas is enabled }

-This currently isn't automatically fixable by phpcs.
+Whitespaces before separators can be removed by phpcbf automatically.

 This sniff will also handle spacing *after* separators later.